LHADEX31/LHADEX31/README.md

 .I'm open to collaborations, data roles and anlytical projects.

-..Thank you for Visiting my Github-feel free to explore my project and reach out!..
+..Thank you for Visiting my GitHub-feel free to explore my project and reach out!..

 .Email:-Lhadex35@gmail.com